 AG: I am the mother of three children.
 This is a good way to free my mind from MedSIR (chuckles)… No, seriously, there are lots of things I like such as traveling or trekking.
-On one hand, I consider myself very Mediterranean in that what I enjoy most is being with my family and friends and participating in the life and events of my neighborhood.
+On one hand, I consider myself very Mediterranean in that what I enjoy most is being with my family and friends and participating in the life and events of my neighbourhood.
 But, on the other hand, I also need my down time and I enjoy reading, running, and gardening.

 MS: Thanks so much, Alicia, for your time!